-Olympus E-1 versus Olympus E-620
+Olympus E-1 vs E-620

-The Olympus E-1 and the Olympus E-620 are two digital cameras that were revealed to the public, respectively, in June 2003 and February 2009.
+The Olympus E-1 and the Olympus E-620 are two digital cameras that were officially introduced, respectively, in June 2003 and February 2009.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a Four Thirds sensor.
-The E-1 has a resolution of 4.9 megapixel, whereas the E-620 provides 12.2 MP.
+The E-1 has a resolution of 4.9 megapixels, whereas the E-620 provides 12.2 MP.

-Body comparison: Olympus E-1 vs Olympus E-620
+Body comparison: Olympus E-1 vs E-620

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-620 is notably smaller (17 percent) than the Olympus E-1.
 Moreover, the E-620 is markedly lighter (29 percent) than the E-1.
 It is worth mentioning in this context that the E-1 is splash and dust resistant, while the E-620 does not feature any corresponding weather-sealing.